ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 ]
 ```

-The following properties are accepted for each entry in the `.cracveomit` file:
+The following properties are accepted for each entry in the `.cveignore` file:

  * **cve** - The vulnerability to omit.
 The value of this property is either a CVE ID or a Snyk ID.
  * **alwaysOmit** - If this property is set to true, the vulnerability is omitted until it is changed.
 This property takes precedence over other property values.
  * **untilRemediationAvailable** - If this property is set to true, the vulnerability is omitted  until a remediation path is available.
 If a remediation becomes available, the vulnerability is not omitted and a message is displayed.
 This property takes precedence over the expiration property  value.
  * **expiration** - If this property is set to true and the expiration date is not reached, the vulnerability is omitted.
 If the expiration date is reached, the vulnerability is not omitted and a message is displayed.

 The Code Risk Analyzer uses only these defined properties.
 You can add properties with no effect on functions.
-If a vulnerability that is  defined in the `.cracveomit` is ignored, a log is generated to explain the reason.
-If a vulnerability that is defined in the `.cracveomit` file is omitted, no log is displayed.
+If a vulnerability that is defined in the `.cveignore` is not omitted, a log is generated that explains the reason.
+If a vulnerability that is defined in the `.cveignore` file is omitted, no individual logging is displayed.
 The number of omissions and a list of the vulnerability IDs, with the package name, that are omitted are logged after a report is completed.

-The following code snippet shows a sample `.cracveomit` file.
+The following code snippet shows a sample `.cveignore` file.

 ```json
 [